• Skip to primary navigation

 Notes

-• The water quantity depends on the rice flour quality so adjust accordingly.
+• Water ratio - The water quantity depends on the rice flour quality so adjust accordingly.

-After water boils, make sure you keep in sim then add rice flour in a sprinkle manner and on one side keep mixing.
-If you leave it even for a second then lumps will form easily so be fast and stir continuously.
+• Adding rice flour - After water boils, make sure you keep the flame in low then add rice flour in a sprinkled manner, mix quickly.
+If you leave it without stirring then lumps will form easily so be fast and stir continuously.

-• You can even add chana dal while tempering.
+• Others - You can even add chana dal while tempering.

-• Don't let the rice flour mixture dry, keep covered and shape the kozhukattais.
-I just made 1/2 cup so the shaping was done in few minutes but while doing in bulk make sure you keep it covered with a slightly wet cloth.
+• Keep covered - Don't let the rice flour mixture dry, keep covered and shape the kozhukattais.
+I just made ½ cup so the shaping was done in few minutes but while doing in bulk make sure you keep it covered with a slightly wet cloth.

 Nutrition Facts